GeoNet/delta/cmd/sensor-config/README.md

 ## output

-The output XML or JSON file provides a description of all sensor installations and manual collection points.
+The output XML (default) or JSON file provides a description of all sensor installations and manual collection points.
 This is aimed at a mapping or site discovery service.

 ## usage